 The Berner Würstel

 Another variation is the Berner Würstel.
-You slice a Frankfurter in half along its length, put cheese between the two halves, wrap the “Frankfurter sandwich” in slices of bacon, then fry the result.
+You slice a frankfurter in half along its length, put cheese between the two halves, wrap this “frankfurter sandwich” in slices of bacon, then fry the result.

 Needless to say, this is not the healthiest of meals.
 But delicious.

-Now let’s just add another layer of complexity to our linguistic tour…
+Now, let’s add another layer of linguistic perplexity…

 The German for sausage is Wurst.
-And there is something called Wienerwurst, which literally translates as Wiener sausage.
-It’s a kind of sliced, processed ham popular in bread rolls.
+And Austria has something called Wienerwurst (often shortened to just Wiener), which literally translates as wiener sausage.
+This is a kind of sliced, processed meat popular in bread rolls.

-And then to round off the confusion, mathematics (!) has its own Wiener sausage, which is a representation of something called Brownian motion.
+And just to round off the confusion, mathematics has its own Wiener sausage, too (a representation of something called Brownian motion).